LeonR92/Airflow-Project/README.md

 # Airflow-Project

 Welcome to the Apache Airflow Project.
 This is a simple Data Engineering project that does not include advanced Airflow concepts such as SubDAGs, deadlocks, and encryption using a fernet key.
 Nor does it encompass advanced features such as log and monitoring implementations or API connections.
+The whole setup is production-ready as the docker file does not use any bind mount.
+If it is to be run on a cloud instance, e.g. EC2, the docker configuration has to be tweaked so as to not bind the port to localhost, but to your cloud ip address.

 ### Prerequisites